-- Surveys- Survey is a set of questions that is administered to a population also known as respondents.
+- Surveys– A survey is a set of questions that is administered to a population, also known as respondents.
 Surveys are a popular market research tool that helps collect meaningful insights from the respondents.
-In order for a survey to gather good quality data, it should have good survey questions, which should be a balanced mix of open-ended questions and close ended-questions.
+To gather good quality data, a survey should have good survey questions, which should be a balanced mix of open-ended and close-ended questions.

 - Naturalistic Observation– Naturalistic observations are carried out in the natural environment without disturbing the person/ object in observation.
-It is much like taking down notes about people in a supermarket without actually letting them know.
-This leads to a greater validity of data collected, because here people are unaware that they are being observed.
+It is much like taking notes about people in a supermarket without letting them know.
+This leads to a greater validity of collected data because people are unaware they are being observed here.
 This tends to bring out their natural characteristics.

-Correlational research also uses naturalistic observation to collect data, however, in addition, it uses archival data to gather information.
-Archival data is collected from pa reviously conducted research of sa imilar nature.
-Archiva data is collected through primary research.
+Correlational research also uses naturalistic observation to collect data.
+However, in addition, it uses archival data to gather information.
+Archival data is collected from previously conducted research of a similar nature.
+Archival data is collected through primary research.